rgawdzik/QuestionAppTemplateWP8/README.md

 Images
 ======
-![Question App Template Images](http://i.imgur.com/YTdboKN.png)
+![Question App Template Images](http://i.imgur.com/YTdboKN.png) The reason the Submit Button is not at the same level as the retry button is to prevent an accidental restart.
 Licensing
 =========
 This project falls under the Microsoft Reciprocal License (Ms-RL).
 For more info on this license please visit: